Klamath County Court Records

 Statewide Criminal History Checks

-The Oregon State Police Criminal Justice Information Services (CJIS) Division serves as the state repository for criminal records.
-Two request forms are available:
+The Oregon State Police Criminal Justice Information Services (CJIS) Division is the state repository for criminal records.
+Two request forms are available depending on what you need:

 - Copy of Own Record / Clearance Letter Request — for individuals requesting their own records